journalbrand/journaltrove-system/README.md

 ## 📚 System Overview

-The Todo App is a distributed application that enables users to create, manage, and synchronize todo lists across multiple devices.
+The journaltrove App is a distributed application that enables users to create, manage, and synchronize journaltrove lists across multiple devices.
 It offers:

 - Secure local storage on mobile devices
 - IPFS-based data synchronization